openstack-archive/openstack-chef/doc/source/install/quickstart.rst

 To use a different driver for Test Kitchen, such as for a multi-node development environment, pass the ``KITCHEN_YAML`` environment variable as an additional option to the ``kitchen`` command.
-For example, if you want to deploy a multi-node development environment, instead of an AIO, then execute:
+For example, if you want to deploy a containerized development environment, instead of an AIO, then execute:

 .. code-block:: shell-session

-  # KITCHEN_YAML=.kitchen.multi.yml kitchen converge [7|1604|all]
+  # KITCHEN_YAML=.kitchen.dokken.yml kitchen verify [7|1604|all]